Incarceration rate (per 100,000 inhabitants)

 Semi-open and open prisons offer better living conditions.
 Open prisons in Poland represent 32.48% of the total number of prisons.

-Change in the capacity of the prison system
+Variation in the capacity of the prison facilities

 a decrease of 6.9%